 For more tips for investing in any phase of the housing cycle, see our tips for making money during housing market corrections.

-Do you think your home city is in a housing bubble in 2020?
+Do you think your home city is in a housing bubble about to burst?
 Why or why not?
 Share your thoughts below!